bradhowes/SpritePositioner/README.md

 ![](Scene.png)

-The class Positioner generates positions based on settings provided in the constructor (see `PositionerPlayground.playground/Sources`).
+The class `Positioner` generates positions based on settings provided in the constructor (see [Positioner.swift](./PositionerPlayground.playground/Sources/Positioner.swift)).
 The gist is that we divide up the given rectangle into possible locations, then randomly vary the positions in X, Y dimensions that will keep the necessary separation so that no two sprite positions will overlap.
 Finally, we dole out positions in a random way.
 See the source for additional info.

 ## Operation